foerstner-lab/Bits_and_pieces_for_the_carpentries_workshops/python/Python_Testing_and_Continuous_Integration_extension/README.md

 ZeroDivisionError: division by zero
 ```

-We remove the function call at the end of the file:
+We remove the function calls at the end of the file in the `test_gccalc.py`:

 ```test_gccalc.py
 from gccalc import calc_gc_content